Category Archives: Former Monarchies

 Embed from Getty Images

-Manuel Buiça. source: WIkipedia
+Manuel Buiça. source: Wikipedia

 Alfredo Costa. source: Wikipedia

 While crossing the Terreiro do Paço, the royal family was soon attacked with gunfire.
 One of the shooters, Manuel Buiça, emerged in the square about 25 feet behind the carriage and fired a shot that struck the King in the neck killing him instantly.
 A second shot struck the King in the shoulder, forcing his body to slump over in the carriage.
 A second shooter, Alfredo Costa, jumped on the carriage step and fired two more shots into the King’s back – ensuring that he was dead.
-Then the two assassins took aim at Luís Filipe who had stood and drawn his revolver, firing at, and injuring, Costa.
+Then the two assassins aimed at Luís Filipe who had stood and drawn his revolver, fired at, and injured Costa.
 Buiça rushed to the carriage and fired, striking the Prince in the head.
 Amazingly, the Queen was unharmed, and Prince Manuel only suffered a gunshot to his arm.
 The carriage rushed to the nearby Naval Arsenal where Luís Filipe also died from his injuries.
 A soldier quickly moved in and fired on Buiça, injuring him in the leg and subduing him.
 Soon after, a police officer shot and killed Buiça on the spot.
 Costa was also subdued by the same soldier before the police apprehended him and took him to the police station.
 Upon arriving at the entrance to the station, Costa was shot and killed by an unidentified officer or member of the Municipal Guard.

 What happened to Carlos?